 What Is the Purpose of a Ridge Vent on Your Roof?

-The purpose is to provide a way for air to enter or escape from your roofing system.
+The purpose of a ridge vent on a roof is to provide a way for air to enter or escape from your roofing system.
 This helps to keep the roof cool, avoids condensation build-up, prevents heat and moisture damage in the future.

-Is a Ridge Vent Necessary on a Roof?
+Is a Ridge Vent on a Roof Necessary?

 The short answer to this question is “it depends”.
 Some form of ventilation is necessary for every roof, and a ridge vent is one of the most common ventilation options.
 However, depending on your specific roof, one of the other types of roof vents may be a better choice.
 A professional roofing contractor will be able to assess your roof and help guide you toward the best options.

-Ridge vents are helpful because they help facilitate airflow throughout your roof and attic.
+Here’s how ridge vents are helpful by facilitating airflow throughout your roof and attic.
 When they’re combined with other types of vents, they help keep your roof safe and protected from heat and water damage.

 Signs of Inadequate Ventilation